EB 5 Visa

-Upon receiving EB5 status the investor is immediately liable to USA global taxation, whereas E-2 investors enjoy the benefit of only paying the taxes for income generated in the US during their residency period of 122 days or less per year.
+Upon receiving EB5 status the investor is immediately liable to USA global taxation, whereas E-2 investors enjoy the benefit of only paying the taxes for income generated in the US if their residency period in the USA per year doesn’t exceed 122 days.
 Foreign investors who are concerned about taxes should understand that EB5 status can be very costly for citizens of countries with global taxation regimes.

 In addition to the high cost of the EB 5 investment, there are also significant waiting periods that can exceed a decade or longer, depending on the investor’s country of origin.